AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 ## Networking

-For networking, we'll be using [Iroh] which, in their own words, "_handles the hole-punching, NAT traversal, and relay fallback needed to open a direct, authenticated QUIC connection between any two nodes._", it also does a bunch of other stuff in a very neat, modular way, go check their [docs] if you're building anything peer-to-peer.
+For networking, we'll be using [Iroh] which, in their own words, _"handles the hole-punching, NAT traversal, and relay fallback needed to open a direct, authenticated QUIC connection between any two nodes."_, it also does a bunch of other stuff in a very neat, modular way, go check their [docs] if you're building anything peer-to-peer.

 We're going to be using [Gossip] ([gossip iroh docs]) so we won't need a central message broker.
-The big issue with the unreliable nature of our environment (changing network conditions, peers going temporarily offline etc) means that we'll need mechanisms for bringing peers up to speed with our current state (this is also why we are using CRDTs!).
+The big issue with the unreliable nature of our environment (changing network conditions, peers going temporarily offline, messages possibly being dropped etc) means that we'll need mechanisms for bringing peers up to speed with our current state (this is also why we are using CRDTs!).

 ### Message Types